 Getting Back on Track: What Math Content Is Taught and Learned in Online and Face-to-Face Algebra Credit Recovery Courses?

 Online courses can serve as a practical way for students to recover credit in courses they have failed.
 These courses provide flexibility and convenience for schools and students; some may also have the potential to present course content in a more engaging and customized way than a standard face-to-face course.
-The Back on Track Study, conducted by AIR and the University of Chicago Consortium on School Research, is an ongoing study of online versus face-to-face credit recovery for at-risk ninth graders.
+The Back on Track Study is an ongoing study of online versus face-to-face credit recovery for at-risk ninth graders.

 This research brief is one in a series investigating the implementation and impacts of the credit recovery courses in the study.
 It evaluates the content provided in online and face-to-face algebra credit recovery courses and reveals possible differences based on instructor preferences and district guidelines.